 Everything you need to know about applying for the Certificate in Resilient Service

-The Certificate in Resilient Service is a seven-month program that strengthens the resilience of pastors, changemakers in non-profits, and social entrepreneurs through engaging intentional cycles of rest and engagement in order to build generative communities.
+The Certificate in Resilient Service is a seven-month program that strengthens the resilience of pastors, changemakers, and social entrepreneurs to restore their inner resilience and live into their purpose regeneratively.